 The first step to building the focus item is to choose what the focus or goal is.
 There are three options:

 Each focus/goal will have slightly different settings but all have a few in common:

-Visitor intends to leaveis chosen, an option appears that allows configuration if links within the site should trigger the engagement or not.
+Visitor intends to leaveis chosen, an option appears that allows the ability to trigger engagement if links within the site have been clicked.